 - you're difficult to find

-… then you’ve got no hope of convincing me that you can be powerful storytellers for me and my brand.
+then you've got no hope of convincing me that you can be powerful storytellers for my brand and me.

-Preparing for being Google-searched is a good way to get one step ahead of the game.
-Your website should be very much like a portfolio, clearly demonstrating the projects you’re proud of.
-Plus it helps to ensure you’ve got a clear voice on your social channels, because this could be the hook that lands you the opportunity to pitch in the first place.
+Preparing for being Google-searched is an excellent way to get one step ahead of the game.
+Your website should be very much like a portfolio, clearly demonstrating the projects you're proud of.
+Plus it helps to ensure you've got a clear voice on your social channels because this could be the hook that lands you the opportunity to pitch in the first place.

 2. I'm not excited by what I'm seeing

-Like any great story, no matter how compelling the idea you’re pitching is, it has the potential to fail miserably if it’s not described in the right way.
-The panel don’t want to have to work hard to understand what you’re saying, and they definitely don’t want to feel bored or as though their time is being wasted.
-Storytelling is an art that’s often discussed but one that’s not fully understood.
-It’s important to realise that not everyone who works within an agency is a natural-born story teller.
+Like any great story, no matter how compelling the idea you're pitching is, it has the potential to fail miserably if you don't describe it in the right way.
+The panel doesn't want to have to work hard to understand what you're saying, and they definitely don't want to feel bored or as though you're wasting their time.
+Storytelling is an art that's often discussed but not fully understood.
+It's important to realise that not everyone who works within an agency is a natural-born storyteller.

 3. I'm not seriously considering hiring anyone

-When scoping out a potential new client it’s imperative that you don’t end up wasting resources on a pitch that you never had a chance of winning in the first place.
-Things I’d expect to be investigated on pre-pitch include: ‘Why are we going through this process?
+When scoping out a potential new client, you mustn't end up wasting resources on a pitch that you never had a chance of winning in the first place.
+Things I'd expect to investigate on pre-pitch include: 'Why are we going through this process?
 Have we just fired an agency?
 Have we fallen out with one?
-Are we just going through this because every three years my finance director makes me go through a re-pitching process but really I’m going to keep the people I’ve been working with for some time?’
+Are we just going through this because every three years my finance director makes me go through a re-pitching process but really I'm going to keep the people I've been working with for some time?'

 If a business is asking themselves these questions and answering honestly, you're in with a much better chance of unearthing a hidden agenda.
 Take a look at my article on idea theft and how to avoid it to ensure you know how to protect your ideas during a pitch.